netdata/netdata/docs/cloud/alerts-notifications/manage-notification-methods.md

 1. Click on the **User notification settings** shortcut on top of the help button
 1. You are presented with:
-   - The Personal [service level](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.md#service-level)notification methods you can manage
+   - The Personal [service level](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.md#service-level) notification methods you can manage
    - The list spaces and rooms inside those where you have access to
    - If you're an Administrator, Manager or Troubleshooter you'll also see the Rooms from a space you don't have access to on **All Rooms** tab and you can activate notifications for them by joining the room
 1. On this modal you will be able to: